fossabot/Records/README.md

 ## Other Features

-Take a look at the source in the `RecordsDemo` target for more details on these features.
+Checkout [Performances](https://github.com/rob-nash/Performances) for an example implementation of these features.

 To-Many relationship queries.